89rat/pqshield-api/README.md

 ## 🤝 Contributing

-We welcome contributions to the PQShield API!
+We welcome contributions to the PQ359 API!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Process
 1. **Fork the repository** and create a feature branch